sambuddhac/MacroEnergy.jl/docs/src/User Guide/user_add_location.md

 ## Adding Nodes to a Location

 The next step is to let Macro know which Nodes are part of your new Location.

 In your Nodes file (at system/nodes.json by default), add a "location" field to the instance data of each Node you would like to include, and the name of the Location.
+A guide on how to add a Node to a System can be found here: [Adding a Node to an existing System](@ref)

 For example, if you have a three-Location system and each Location requires an Electricity Node, you could add the following: